Skip to main content

 FAQ

-Why test agents on Open vSwitch?
+Why test agents on network switch software?

-Open vSwitch is critical for data center networking.
+Network switches are critical for data center networking.
 6 samples test packet processing, flow parsing, and the correctness required in high-throughput network systems.

 [RELATED TOPICS]